dshanske/indieweb-post-kinds/README.md

 == Changelog ==

+Version 0.22 - Complete response html cached to post-meta and purged on post update.

 Version 0.21 - Temporary fix for slow embed code in preparation for caching to reduce calls.
 Removed defaultterms check to only run on settings page save or plugin activation instead of on each load.